 Step-by-step instructions

-Step 1: Take the steak out of the refrigerator and let it come to room temperature for about 30 minutes to one hour before cooking.
+Step 1: Remove the steak from the refrigerator and let it come to room temperature for approximately 30 minutes before cooking.
 Use a paper towel to pat the steak dry and remove excess moisture.

 Step 2: Season the outside of the steak lightly with salt, pepper, and garlic or your preferred steak seasoning.
 Don't forget to season the sides of the steak as well.
 Pat the seasoning into the meat to ensure it sticks well.

-Step 3: Preheat your grill to 375 degrees F (or medium-high heat) and place a cast-iron skillet on the grill grates.
-Place the seasoned steak on the preheated grill into the hot pan.
+Step 3: Preheat your grill to 375°F (or medium-high heat) and place a cast-iron skillet on the grill grates.
+Place the seasoned steak on the preheated grill in the hot pan.
 For a 1-inch thick Wagyu steak, cook for approximately 4-5 minutes on each side for medium-rare doneness.

 For a steak that is 1.5 inches thick, cook for 5 minutes per side, then cook each side for an additional 2 minutes.
 This method ensures that the steak is cooked properly without burning.